eunikolsky/purescript-book/text/chapter11.md

 X>    type Doc = Reader Level String
 X>    ```
 X>
 X> 1.
-(Easy) Write a function `line` which renders a function at the current indentation level.
+(Easy) Write a function `line` which renders a string at the current indentation level.
 Your function should have the following type:
 X>
 X>     ```haskell
 X>     line :: String -> Doc